emmgfx/viciana.me/content/posts/2025-08-23-use-polymorphism-to-ditch-legacybehavior-nextjs.md

 </Link>
 ```

-Today it looks like a nonsense, but we could assume that some important reason was behind this decission.
+Today it looks like nonsense, but we could assume that some important reason was behind this decision.
 And at least, it was easy to implement.

-But if you have something more complex, like a component with styles that should be reutilized, for example in a navigation bar, we needed to do somegthing even weirder.
-The component needs to use the `forwardRef` method and we still need to wrap each instance with the `<Link href="/">` component, but this time with one difference: a new prop is needed.
-You should specify that you want to pass the `href` prop to your component. **What a mess**.
+But if you have something more complex, like a component with styles that should be reutilized, for example in a navigation bar, we needed to do something even weirder.
+The component needed to use the `forwardRef` method and we still need to wrap each instance with the `<Link href="/">` component, but this time with a key difference: a new prop is needed.
+You had to specify that you want to pass the `href` prop to your component. **What a mess**.

 ```jsx /passHref/ /forwardRef/
 // Still the Next.js 12 way